SCOPE OF THIS CHAPTER

 Step Action By Whom

-1. The social worker will submit a referral which will include a comprehensive needs assessment (including daily living skills, disabilities, relevant life history etc) and the peron’s support plan.
+1. The social worker will submit a referral which will include a comprehensive needs assessment (including daily living skills, disabilities, relevant life history etc) and the person’s support plan.
 Referrals should be made passed to the Registered Manager or deputy for consideration against the home’s eligibility criteria.
 If the person is believed to lack mental capacity to decide whether or not to enter residential care, an assessment of capacity should be made (see Assessing Mental Capacity: Guidance).
 If the person does not have mental capacity, the admission must be shown to be their best interests (see also Mental Capacity Act 2005: Guidance for Best Interests Meetings).
 Social worker

 2. If the Registered Manager believes the residential home will be able to meet the needs of the person, a 24 hour introductory visit will be offered.
 Such a visit should, wherever possible, include the following: